 Electric Scooter Rental Services Are Taking Off in Topeka

-Companies like Bird and LimeBike have spread from the West Coast into the Heartland, and now they’re popping up in cities all across Missouri, including Kansas City and Topeka.
+Companies like Bird and LimeBike have spread from the West Coast into the Heartland, and now they’re popping up in cities all across Missouri, including Kansas City, Topeka, and Columbia.
 Since getting their start in early 2017, these electric scooter rental companies have experienced exponential growth and people across the country are buying in.

 Their success is due in no small part to the ease with which average city-goers may find nearby scooters, unlock them, and pay by the minute to ride, which can all be done using an app.
 Rides also cost $1 to start and 15 cents for every minute thereafter, making them attractively affordable for people seeking to make a quick trip without paying for a cab.

 However, their skyrocketing popularity hasn’t come without its fair share of challenges.
 Companies like Bird and LimeBike are experiencing push-back in some areas of the country, including Topeka and Kansas City, because of the risks they pose to users, as well as pedestrians and drivers in urban areas.

 Most electric rental scooters can go up to 15 miles per hour.
 That may not sound like much, but being knocked off a scooter or hitting another driver, person, or object at that speed can leave you with broken bones, head trauma, and other painful injuries.